 The blades are mid-sized to suit a wide array of different paddling styles and activities.
 Meanwhile, the paddle’s four-piece construction allows the shaft to split in two and the paddles to separate from either end.
 Posi-Lok™ ferrules provide a strong, corrosion-free connection with a dual-button release and infinite feathering angles.
 This classic black paddle is available in a variety of lengths from 210 cm to 250 cm.

-Those looking to introduce their children to the sport for the first time should consider this kid-sized option from Crooked Creek.
-At five feet in length, it’s perfectly sized for smaller hands, while the wallet-friendly price tag is a bonus for families with more than one kid to shop for.
+Those looking to introduce their children to the sport for the first time should consider this kid-sized option from Bending Branches.
+At just over five feet in length, it’s perfectly sized for smaller hands, while the wallet-friendly price tag is a bonus for families with more than one kid to shop for.
 The shaft is made from lightweight anodized aluminum, while the symmetrical blades provide plenty of power without exerting too much pressure on your child’s joints.
 Best of all, the paddle weighs in at just two pounds.
-The only drawback is a lack of drip guards - although for most kids, getting wet is all part of the fun.

 The Werner Powerhouse Fiberglass Bent Shaft Paddle is specially designed for seasoned kayakers tackling whitewater rivers and creeks.
 Its bent shaft features a kinked section that helps to position your hands more comfortably for the downward stroke, thereby reducing joint fatigue and discomfort.
 The shaft’s design is complemented by its lightweight carbon construction.